LeetLLM

 Divide the raw logits by temperature TTT before applying softmax.
 When T<1T < 1T<1, the division amplifies differences between logits, making the top choice even more dominant.
 When T>1T > 1T>1, it compresses differences, spreading probability more evenly across options.
 An implementation should special-case temperature=0 as deterministic decoding rather than divide by zero.

-The following function applies temperature scaling to raw logits.
+This function applies temperature scaling to raw logits.
 It divides logits by the temperature before they pass through softmax.
 A temperature below 1.0 sharpens the distribution; a value above 1.0 flattens it:

 reading-the-formula-2.py